-The value of Ms. Walsh's work particularly in the areas of social justice and human rights has been recognized by her peers and others.
+The value of Ms. Walsh's work, particularly in the areas of social justice and human rights has been recognized by her peers and others.

 In 2006, she was named a "human rights star" by the Manitoba League of Persons with Disabilities.

-In 2000 she received the inaugural Manitoba Human Rights Commitment Award co-sponsored by the Canadian Human Rights Commission, the Manitoba Human Rights Commission and the Community Legal Education Association in recognition of achievements in advancing human rights through the justice system.
+In 2000, she received the inaugural Manitoba Human Rights Commitment Award co-sponsored by the Canadian Human Rights Commission, the Manitoba Human Rights Commission and the Community Legal Education Association, in recognition of achievements in advancing human rights through the justice system.

+Outside the practice of law, Ms. Walsh has sat on the boards of a number of non-profit organizations.
 She currently sits as a Director on the Boards of the University of Winnipeg Foundation and the Manito Ahbee Festival.